Yang Kaihui: Death

 In October 1930, chairman of the Hunan Provincial Government He Jian captured Yang Kaihui and her son Mao Anying.
 Her captors wanted her to publicly renounce Mao Zedong and the CCP, but she refused to do so under threat of torture and execution.
-On the 100th anniversary of her birth, Shao Hua, wife to Mao Anqing and thus a posthumous daughter-in-law of Kaihui, published a dramatic account of her final days wherein she rebukes her captors: "Death is without regret, and I hope that Runzhi's [Mao's] revolution will succeed soon!".

 Yang was executed in Changsha on 14 November 1930 at the age of 29.
 Her children with Mao Zedong were effectively orphaned, and were rediscovered years later.
 Mao Anying later died early in the Korean War, and Mao Anqing became a translator for the CCP Central Committee.

+On the 100th anniversary of her birth, Shao Hua, wife to Mao Anqing and thus a posthumous daughter-in-law of Kaihui, published a dramatic account of her final days wherein she rebukes her captors: "Death is without regret, and I hope that Runzhi's [Mao's] revolution will succeed soon!".

 Influence of Yang Kaihui's death on Mao

 Although he would have relationships with other women, Mao mourned Kaihui for the rest of his life.

 In summer 1937, he conversed with the American reporter Agnes Smedley, reciting to her a poem that he had written in memory of Kaihui.

 In spring 1957, Li Shuyi, a friend and comrade of Mao and Yang's, wrote a poem in memory of her own husband, Liu Chih-hsün, a member of the Red Army who had been killed in 1933.
 Sending her poem to Mao, he responded by composing his own poem commemorating both Liu and Kaihui, titled "The Immortals", which he would subsequently publish: